Are you still seeing new clients?

 Why does my pet need blood work before surgery?

-Blood work is recommended before every surgical procedure, and required before any orthopedic surgery.
+Blood work is required before any surgery.
 This is due to the anesthesia that your pet will be put under.
 Blood work would give us a good idea if your pet is a healthy enough candidate for anesthesia.
 Sometimes an animal appears perfectly healthy, however blood work would reveal if there are any worrying chemical imbalances going on that might affect how your pet responds to anesthesia.
-It is required before orthopedic surgeries because the amount of time under anesthesia is typically longer.

 I don't think my dog needs teeth extractions, how do you know they need to be taken?